addama/addama.github.io/about.md

 ---
 ```
 1. Edit the front matter to include a `title`, `author`, `categories`, and `excerpt`.
 These properties are mandatory for order and sanity to prevail - don't be the loser that doesn't fill them out!
+  - `categories` is an array of plain strings, e.g. `categories: [ Q&A, Checklist, Draft ]`, and can have as many categories as you want.
+Be aware that if a post has no categories, it will not show up on the home page list.
   - You may wish to look at the main listing to see what categories already exist
 1. Commit your document
   - Github Pages only allows up to 10 new builds per hour, and it generally takes between 10 and 60 seconds to build a new version.
 If your changes don't appear immediately, this may be why.